Pandemic reveals another shortcoming in preparation: Scattershot, chaotic research for treatments

 “There’s all sorts of people wanting to try anything, because people are desperate,” Boulware said.

-He and others who were unaware of Collins’s plans argue that national leadership — whether guidance on how to prioritize trials, a central body coordinating efforts, or a mechanism to play matchmaker between institutions working on similar ideas — could help channel the ubiquitous scientific desire to make a bigger, faster impact.
+He and others who were unaware of Collins’ plans argue that national leadership – whether guidance on how to prioritize trials, a central body coordinating efforts, or a mechanism to play matchmaker among institutions working on similar ideas – could help channel the ubiquitous scientific desire to make a bigger, faster impact.

 Some large-scale efforts are already underway: The World Health Organization has organized a massive trial in 90 countries of four promising therapies.
 The National Institutes of Health is conducting a test of the antiviral medication remdesivir at more than 50 institutions and last week launched a large trial for an anti-malarial medication.
 A $50 million effort at the Duke Clinical Research Institute will test hydroxychloroquine in 15,000 health care workers and create a registry that can be tapped to speed up future trials, such as for a vaccine.